 8. Remove polish

 After a few days, gently remove the nail polish.
-(Guys, if you have painted your toes, you are weird.)
 This may sting at moments, so try to be really careful.
 But really, it’s the only way to see just what state the toenail is in.

 9. Be surprised